-Delegates to the WCDR noted that the major challenge to working internationally to build a global warning system will be bringing together numerous Earth Observation (EO) sources and data sets and creating a network for distribution of data and information products and services that different nations can access quickly and uniformly.
-This new system will presumably integrate technology from space satellites and observation posts covering oceans, earth, atmosphere and ecosystems.
+Delegates to the WCDR in Kobe, Japan noted that the major challenge to working internationally to build a global warning system will be bringing together numerous Earth Observation (EO) sources and data sets and creating a network for distribution of data and information products and services that different nations can access quickly and uniformly.
+This new system was supposed to integrate technology from space satellites and observation posts covering oceans, earth, atmosphere, and ecosystems.
 UNESCO announced plans at the WCDR to convene a conference in Bonn, Germany in early 2006 to assess and prioritize the different early warning systems, including the technological, financial, and social issues involved.